samblenny/feather-tft-clock/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # Feather TFT Clock

-This retro styled clock uses an Adafruit ESP32-S3 TFT Feather, sprites created in Krita, an Adalogger FeatherWing, and USB gamepad input for setting the time.
+**WORK IN PROGRESS (ALPHA)**

+This clock simulates a 7-segment display and uses USB gamepad inputs to set its time.
+The code demonstrates how to use a state machine to translate basic gamepad and RTC inputs into higher level behaviors.
+For hardware, the clock uses an Adafruit Feather TFT ESP32-S3, a MAX3421E USB Host FeatherWing, and an Adalogger FeatherWing RTC.

 [**TODO:** project photo]